 The first thing that most people think of is the financial benefits, and these are of course very compelling.
 For example:

-- Contract roles will give you much more flexibility when it comes to agreeing on working conditions.
+- Contract roles will give you much more flexibility when it comes to agreeing on working conditions

-- Gives you the opportunity to test out other industry sectors to see if you can widen your experience.
+- Gives you the opportunity to test out other industry sectors to see if you can widen your experience

 - Working in many different companies gives you the ability to build up a wide-ranging CV and to establish an extensive list of reference contacts.

-- A good contractor will become known within their own field for their excellent work and you may even find that your services become sought-after, rather than you having to apply for new positions all the time.
+- The ability to build up a good reputation, you may even find that your services become sought-after, rather than you having to apply for new positions on a regular basis

-- Your role is to come into an organisation as the ‘industry expert’, which is not only a nice position to be in, it also adds to your credibility as an industry professional, widens your experience further and helps increase your daily rate.
+- Your role is to come into an organisation as the ‘industry expert’, which is not only a nice position to be in, it also adds to your credibility as an industry professional, widens your experience further and helps increase your daily rate

 - You will also be responsible for negotiating your own payment terms and working conditions, which is something that you may not be familiar with in the early days